GavrilS/health_app/README.md

 # health_app
-An application providing information on nutrition, physical and mental activities to keep the body healthy.
+A web based application providing information on nutrition, physical and mental activities to keep the body healthy.